The list of banks that support BISP ATM withdrawals has been released. Find out how to get 13500 using a CNIC.

 • Increase in women-friendly ATMs in rural areas.

-• ATM setup at the the Union Council level for improved accessibility.
+• ATM setup at the Union Council level for improved accessibility.